LocalAIEnjoyer/Local-Ollama-AI-Interface/ReadMe.md

 Currently Implemented Features:

 -  Speech-to-Text with Ambient Noise filtration - Simple Microphone Voice Recognition.
 It's not perfect as it sometimes cuts a sentence in half and sends both halfs at the same time, but I'm reviewing ways to improve it.
 The good news is that it currently works most of the time correctly.
-It uses the first two seconds after you click to turn on the mic to filter the ambient noise and, afterwards, you can talk into the microphone.
+It uses the first second after you click to turn on the mic to filter the ambient noise and, afterwards, you can talk into the microphone.
+Uses Google's Speech Recognition which, based on what I found, seems to be free but may have limitations in usage.
 -  AI Conversational User Interface - With this, I'm referring to the bridge between the Python Interface and Ollama which allows a conversation to occur.
 -  AI Conversational Chat Log - A simple chatlog to see the conversation if you don't want or cannot hear it.
 You can also see if a response has failed to be generated on it.
 -  Text-to-Speech - Currently uses Edge's TTS readers.
 This means that the program currently requires internet for TTS.
 Selected Edge as they have clear voices for reading, but they do lack the emotion when reading the answers.
 This is also being reviewed in order to be improved.